Get in touch to discuss creating a Trust or Trust fund

-We have one of the largest teams delivering personal legal services in Scotland with offices in Glasgow, Edinburgh, Inverness and Thurso.
+We have one of the largest teams delivering personal legal services in Scotland with offices in Glasgow, Edinburgh, Lerwick, Thurso and Inverness.
 Our experienced and approachable lawyers can handle all types of enquiries and are on hand to discuss your wishes.

 We can provide practical advice to create the solution which best suits you and your family and can guide you through the entire process to ensure that you have peace of mind.
 Our costs are reasonable and we offer practical advice ensuring that you take the best course of action for your circumstances.

 If required our team can also help you with other aspects of asset protection, Inheritance Tax, family law, Wills, managing estates and more.
 Contact our team and let us advise you on the most suitable type of trust for you and your family’s circumstances.

 As well as the lawyers listed below we have a team of paralegal and support staff who will also help with your request.